 It’s not enough to know how a single channel is performing.
 After all, each one is only one small part of your entire real estate marketing strategy.

 As a whole, how is your marketing plan positively influencing your business?
 Do you need to up your local presence a bit?
-Or work more on your Messenger marketing strategy?
+Or work more on your social media marketing strategy?

 Either way, understanding the trends in your real estate marketing efforts is a great way to improve year by year.